zulip/zulip/docs/subsystems/markdown.md

 Below, we document the changes that Zulip has against stock Python-Markdown; some of the features we modify / disable may already be non-standard.

+**Note** This section has not been updated in a few years and is not accurate.

 ### Basic syntax